Meluru: Demography

 Meluru is home to nearly 3000 people living in 2,000 homes.
 The sex ratio is 980:1000 and the literacy rate is 85%.

 1 km away is the village Malluru which is said to be Meluru's twin sister.
 The residents of both settlements proposed to form a town panchayat together in order to get more services and improve the regions' development.

 Education

 Government high school, primary schools and private schools.

 History

 According to the 2011 Census, the location code or village code of Melur village is 624240.
 Melur village is located in Sidlaghatta Tehsil of Chikkaballapura district in Karnataka, India.
-It is situated 5km away from sub-district headquarter Sidlaghatta and 19km away from district headquarter Chikkaballapur.
+It is situated 5 km away from sub-district headquarter Sidlaghatta and 19 km away from district headquarter Chikkaballapur.
 As per 2009 stats, Melur village is also a gram panchayat.

 The total geographical area of village is 142.37 hectares.
 Melur has a total population of 2,946 peoples.
 There are about 738 houses in Melur village.
-Sidlaghatta is nearest town to Melur which is approximately 5km away.
+Sidlaghatta is nearest town to Melur which is approximately 5 km away.

-Public bus Service is available within the village, while private bus and railway service is located 5 - 10 km away.
+Public bus Service is available within the village, while private bus and railway service is located 5 – 10 km away.